mongodb-industry-solutions/ist.media/README.md

 # ist.media - News Demo
-This demo showcases AI-powered Content Personalization and Summarization
+This demo showcases an AI-powered news website.

 ## Highlights

-- Joint play of Python/Flask, MongoDB Atlas, Vector Search, Langchain, and OpenAI
+- Joint play of Python/Flask, MongoDB Atlas, Vector Search, Langchain, and OpenAI.
 - Allows to experiment with Personalization, Content Suggestions, Summarization, Keyword Extraction, and RAG-based News Insights.
 See [ist.media/welcome](https://ist.media/welcome) for more information about the functionality of the demo.

 ## Installation on a Mac